cem-yilmaz/GCSearch/README.md

 npm run dev
 ```
 This should start the interface on [localhost:5174](http://localhost:5174/).
 Naviagate to this to start searching!

+(By default, "_Instagram_" is the selected platform.
+If you do not see your chats, consider selecting the platform again.)
 # Credits
 todo